- Prostate health problems

 They are basically related to inflammation.
 Increasing vitamin D intake, whether it’s through the diet or supplements, has been shown to correlate with a decrease in Benign Prostatic Hyperplasia.

 Studies have also shown that vitamin D can help reduce cell proliferation and overgrowth.
 Among all the many studies on vitamin D and BPH, none have shown any side effects or adverse effects with increased vitamin D intake.

 Beta-sitosterol has been found to improve urinary symptom scores and flow measures in men with Benign Prostatic Hyperplasia.

-Symptoms were scored on the International Prostate Symptom Score scale, and score average dropped by 4.9 points after taking the beta-sitosterol.
+Symptoms were scored on the International Prostate Symptom Score scale, and the scoring average dropped by 4.9 points after taking the beta-sitosterol.

 Overall, it appears that beta-sitosterol improves urinary symptoms as well as flow measures, two major components of an enlarged prostate.